mahmood-ul-hasan/IMU-Accelerometer-Calibration/README.md

 Supporting functions included are:
 - `Funct_Gauss.m`: Function to solve the nonlinear equation.
 - `LMFnlsq.m`: Function to solve the nonlinear equation.
+- A solution is obtained by a Fletcher's version of the Levenberg-Maquardt algoritm for minimization of a sum of squares of equation residuals.
+The main domain of LMFnlsq applications is in curve fitting during processing of experimental data.

 ## Usage
 1. Clone this repository to your local machine.